FREE SHIPPING IN NORTH AMERICA ON ORDERS OVER $200 (Some exclusions apply)

 Sayaka decided to make a cheese board to pair with some wine and wanted to include her new Parmigiano.
 When Sayaka tried to cut the thick, hard rind, the blade didn’t go through easily.
 She pushed hard and heard a nasty ‘clink’ from her knife.

 Solution: Older, hard cheese can be sometimes too hard for Japanese knives.
-Use the proper cheese knife or a western chef’s knife.
+Use the proper cheese knife or a Western chef’s knife.

 Case 5.
 Akira wanted to have fresh coconut water.